Shared Content Block:

 Blood cancers occur when abnormal blood cells begin growing out of control, interrupting the function of normal blood cells.
 Most blood cancers develop in the bone marrow where blood is produced.

 There are three main types of blood cancers: leukemia, lymphoma, and multiple myeloma.
-Each of these have various subtypes as well.
-Blood cancers account for about 10% of all new cancer diagnoses and 9% of cancer deaths in the United States each year.
+Each of these has various subtypes as well.
+Blood cancers account for about 9.4% of all new cancer diagnoses.

-According to the Leukemia & Lymphoma Society, more than 178,500 new cases of blood cancer are diagnosed in the U.S. each year, resulting in about 56,800 deaths.
-In Colorado, there are approximately 2,550 new cases of blood cancer each year.
+According to the Leukemia & Lymphoma Society, an estimated 184,720 new cases of blood cancer will be diagnosed in the U.S. in 2023.
+Leukemia, lymphoma, and myeloma are expected to cause the deaths of an estimated 57,380 people in the US in 2023.
+In Colorado, there are approximately 2,660 new cases of blood cancer each year.

 The prognosis for a patient with blood cancer depends on the blood cancer type and subtype.